-Bit 15 - SDAV
+Bit 15 - SDAV (write only)

 SPI Data Available.
 This read-only bit mirrors the function of the $\overline{DAV}$ pin.
-This bit is provided so that the host processor can poll the SPI interface to see whether data is available, without dedicating a GPIO pin from the host processor to the TSC2300 $\overline{DAV}$ pin.
-This bit is normally high, goes low when touch screen or ADC data is available, and is reset high when all the new data has been read.
+This bit is provided so that the host processor can poll the SPI interface to see whether data is available, without dedicating a GPIO pin from the host processor to the TSC2301 $\overline{DAV}$ pin.
+This bit is normally high, goes low when touch screen or keypad data is available, and is reset high when all the new data has been read.
+When written to, this bit becomes KBC1, operation detailed below.

-Table 25.
-SPI Data Available
+Table 24.
+SPI Data Available (Read Only)

-SPI Data Available (continued)